Ttzs-Git/My-GPIoT-setup/README.md

 # My-GPIoT-setup
 ## GPIoT Modified Setup for Local Reproduction & Enhancement

-This repository contains my modifications, environment setup scripts, and documentation for reproducing and extending the **GPIoT** project.
+This repository contains my modifications, and documentation for reproducing and extending the **GPIoT** project.

 ## 📌 Original Project